severalnines/docs/components.rst

 Agentless
 `````````

 Starting from version 1.2.5, ClusterControl introduces an agentless mode of operation.
-There is now no need to install agents on the managed nodes.
-User only need to install the CMON controller package on the ClusterControl host, and make sure that passwordless SSH and the CMON database user GRANTs are properly set up on each of the managed hosts.
+There is no need to install agents on the managed nodes.
+Users only need to install the CMON controller package on the ClusterControl host, and make sure that passwordless SSH and the CMON database user GRANTs are properly set up on each of the managed hosts.

 The agentless mode is the default and recommended type of setup.
 Starting from version 1.2.9, an agentful setup is no longer supported.